John Knatchbull, 7th Baron Brabourne: Career and service

-The IRA bombing
+IRA bombing

 On 27 August 1979, while the family was on holiday in Mullaghmore, County Sligo, Lord Brabourne's father-in-law, Earl Mountbatten of Burma, took a number of family members out lobstering on his motorboat, Shadow V, in Donegal Bay.
 Having planned to murder Mountbatten, the Irish Republican Army (IRA) placed a bomb inside the boat on the night of the 26th.
 Mountbatten and several members of the party were killed the next morning when the bomb was triggered by an IRA observer onshore who was armed with a radio detonator.
-The dead included Brabourne's 83-year-old mother, the Dowager Baroness Brabourne, one of his twin 14-year-old sons, Nicholas Knatchbull, and a local boy, 15-year-old Paul Maxwell from County Fermanagh who had been hired for the summer as Mountbatten's boat boy.
+The dead included Brabourne's 83-year-old mother, the Dowager Baroness Brabourne; one of his twin 14-year-old sons, Nicholas Knatchbull; and 15-year-old Paul Maxwell from County Fermanagh who had been hired for the summer as Mountbatten's boat boy.
 Brabourne, his wife Patricia, and their other twin son Timothy were severely injured, but survived the attack.

 Lord Brabourne died in 2005 at his home in Kent at the age of 80.
-He was survived by his wife and their six remaining children.
-Patricia Brabourne died in June 2017.
+His wife Patricia, Countess Mountbatten of Burma, died in June 2017.